dhrumilpatel02/data_analysis_tools_final_assignment/README.md

 Description of analysis:

--I am uploaded "the mental_health_analysis.py" jupyter notebooks file for your reference, you can refer to "analysis.py" file too for the same.
+-I uploaded "the mental_health_analysis.py" jupyter notebooks file for your reference, you can refer to "analysis.py" file too for the same.

--As we have to find the effect of mental health illness and attitudes towards mental health vary by geographic location.
+-We have to find the effect of mental health illness and attitudes towards mental health vary by geographic location.

--I decieded to carry out the analysis on the United States of America.
+-I decided to carry out the analysis on the United States of America.

--In the "analysis.py" file at first in I imported necessary libraries
+-In the "analysis.py" file at first I imported necessary libraries

--Then I imported the survey.csv dataset and made two different dataframes to run analysis on two different variables (seek_help and treatment)
+-Then I imported the survey.csv dataset and made two different dataframes to run the analysis on two different variables (seek_help and treatment)

 -The reason to pick seek_help was that by this variable we can know if an employer provides resources to learn more about mental health issues and how to seek help.
 This shows a welcoming attitude from the employer point of view which we can be crucial in terms of initiation from the employees end, as a human would be more comfortable to speak up or seek any kind of help if they are showed a soothing nature from their employer.
--The reason to pick tratment was that by this variable we can know if the employee has sought treatment for a mental health condition.
+-The reason to pick treatment was that by this variable we can know if the employee has sought treatment for a mental health condition.
 This is a direct indication as to if an employee tries to seek help in terms of treatment for any mental health condiation.

 -For better understanding of the variables and I renamed seek_help and treatment's categorical values to numerical values for smoother filtering.